zaiisao/Documentation/en/Agora Platform/audio_related_faq.md

 **A:** Music playback is different from VoIP calls.

 * **Q:** My iPhone is connected to a Bluetooth speaker.
 Why can't I use it to make a VoIP call?
 **A:** VoIP calls cannot be recorded by a Bluetooth speaker unless the app uses the CallKit framework.
-Hence, users cannot answer VoIP calls with the Bluetooth speaker.
-In a live broadcast, the audience does not need to record their voice, so they can listen to the broadcast with the Bluetooth speaker.
+Hence, users cannot answer VoIP calls with a Bluetooth speaker.
+In a live broadcast, the audience does not need to record the voice, so the audience can listen to the broadcast with a Bluetooth speaker.